 US consumer spending up modest 0.3 percent

-Analysts said consumer spending, which accounts for 70 percent of economic activity, has slowed significantly in the January-March quarter and will hold back overall economic growth.
-But they are looking for a rebound in the spring as the weather improves.
+Analysts say consumer spending, which accounts for 70 percent of economic activity, slowed significantly in the current quarter and will depress overall economic growth.
+But they are looking for a rebound in the second quarter.

 The report showed that after-tax income was up 0.3 percent in February, the same as in January.